Deal Pier

 Deal Pier is the last remaining fully intact leisure pier in Kent.
 It is the third pier to exist in Deal and was opened in November 1957 by the Duke of Edinburgh.
 Its structure was extensively refurbished and repaired in 1997, with work including the replacement of much of the concrete cladding on the pier's main piles.
 Work began in April 2008 to construct a new pier-head with a modern restaurant which opened the same year.

 History

 Early piers

 The seafront at Deal has been adorned with three separate piers in the town's history.
-The first, built in 1838, was designed by Sir John Rennie, although its wooden structure was destroyed during a storm in 1857.
+The first, authorised by the Deal Pier Act 1838 (1 & 2 Vict. c. xxviii), was designed by Sir John Rennie, although its wooden structure was destroyed during a storm in 1857.
 Originally intended to be 445 ft in length, financial problems meant just 250 ft was completed, which when opened, was just the sixth pier in the country.